 Schools should collect and regularly review data on behaviour to ensure that their behaviour management policy is operating fairly and equitably.

-The NASUWT has produced a Behaviour Management Pack as a practical resource for teachers alongside a number of publications which address issues associated with pupil behaviour.
+The NASUWT has produced a number of publications which address issues associated with pupil behaviour.